 them that you're leaving, they may offer you new and

 exciting services and promotions.
 Ask yourself why now?

 Why have they only told you about these when you are

 7) Don't be blackmailed or held

 when you decide to leave.
 Therefore get as much done

 as you can before finally pulling the plug on your old

 provider.
 Integrate your new gateway as soon as you

-2 monthly fees for a while it is also worth considering
+fees for a while it may be worth considering keeping

-getting both payment system up running together.
-That
+both payment systems up running together.
+That way,